flatiron/plates/README.md

 ```
   function Plates.Map(options)
   @options {Object} an object literal that contains configuration options.
+    - @option where {String} the default attribute to match on instead of ID.
+    - @option as {String} the default attribute to replace into.
+    - @option val {String}
   @return {Object} an object that represents a reusable map, has mapping methods.
 ```